-Formerly titled the Public Health IPPE, this course will give students the opportunity to promote the availability of preventive and wellness programs within a targeted population, participate in the development of public health policy or provide a community service, communicate effectively and efficiently with policy makers, interdisciplinary health care providers and members of the community, and apply research processes and quality improvement strategies to the provision, development, or analysis of preventive and wellness programs.
-This IPPE is scheduled following the first professional year (P1) or in the summer following the student's P1 year.
+Formerly titled the Public Health IPPE, this course will give students the opportunity to promote the availability of preventive and wellness programs within a targeted population, participate in the review of public health policy, provide a community service, or apply research processes and quality improvement strategies to the provision, development, or analysis of preventive and wellness programs.
+This IPPE is scheduled in the second semester of the first professional year (P1) or in the summer following the student's P1 year.

-This course is designed to introduce students to the hospital setting.
-Students will be introduced to distributive and clinical functions in a hospital pharmacy, including review of medication orders, identification and resolution of medication related problems, interactions with non-pharmacy departments, observation of the order entry process and preparation of sterile products, performing patient-specific calculations necessary for dosing medications, and presenting a patient case.
-This IPPE is scheduled following the second professional year (P2).
+This course is designed to introduce students to hospital pharmacy practice.
+Students will be introduced to distributive and clinical functions including review and evaluation of medication orders, identification and resolution of medication related problems, interactions with non-pharmacy departments, observation of the order entry process and preparation of sterile products, performing patient-specific calculations necessary for dosing medications, and presenting a patient case or disease topic.
+This IPPE is scheduled in the summer following the second professional year (P2).

-Formerly titled the Patient Assessment IPPE, this course will expose students to the basic day-to-day operations of a patient-care setting.
-Students will gather and organize information from patient medical charts, conduct patient interviews to obtain an accurate medication history, present a patient case in a structured format (e.g., SOAP note) and prepare responses to drug information inquiries.
-This IPPE is scheduled during the third professional year (P3).
+Formerly titled the Patient Assessment IPPE, this course will expose students to the basic day-to-day operations of an outpatient care setting.
+Students will gather and organize information from patient medical charts, conduct patient interviews to obtain an accurate medication history, present a patient case in a structured format (e.g., SOAP note), and prepare responses to drug information inquiries.
+This IPPE is scheduled in the summer following the second professional year (P2).

-APPEs span an 11-month period (May-April) and are subdivided into modules.
+APPEs are subdivided into modules.
 They begin each May and continue through May of the following year.
 One week of an APPE is equal to one semester hour of academic credit.

-Each student is required to complete 36 weeks (i.e., 36 credits).
+Each student is required to complete 42 weeks (42 credits).
 APPEs are scheduled by the College and typically require the student to be at the practice site at least eight hours daily.

-Each student must successfully complete four (4) required core modules and two (2) elective modules.
+Each student must successfully complete five (5) core rotations and two (2) elective rotations.

 Required Core APPEs